 George Romero's of the Dead zombie films are by far the most important and 'purist' of the zombie films.
-They are: Night of the Living Dead, Dawn of the Dead and Day of the Dead which documented the rise of the zombie plague from a nuisance to dominance.
+They started with Night of the Living Dead, Dawn of the Dead and Day of the Dead which documented the rise of the zombie plague from a nuisance to dominance.
 The third film was very dark indeed, with survivors existing only underground, in increasingly desperate conditions.
 This series is sombre, progressive and strife-orientated, with a tendency towards classy b-movie style.
 These were then followed by Land of the Dead (2005), Diary of the Dead (2008) and Survival of the Dead (2009).

-Dan O'Bannon's Return of the Living Dead series are a comical and fun progression from Romero's Night of the Living Dead, and zombies follow all the same rules.
+Dan O'Bannon's Return of the Living Dead series was a comical and fun progression from Romero's Night of the Living Dead, and zombies follow all the same rules.
 The main difference is that the zombies are more talkative.
-I am not including (for now) these films on these pages.

 Zombie films fall into two major types: